rotti/grava/README.md

 =============================

 Grava uses the [Strava API](https://strava.github.io/api/) to collect your personal activities.
 The activities are written inside a database and can be analysed afterwards.
 The used database [InfluxDB](https://www.influxdata.com/) is a time series database.
 [Grafana](http://grafana.org/) is used for visualizing and analysing the metrics of the activities.
-The Tool is written in Python.
+The helper code is written in Python.

+# Disclaimer
+Grava is in a testing state.
+There are several issues and missing features.
+You are welcome to test it.

 ## Featureset
 * *token_helper.py*: helps to get your Strava authentication tokens
 * *filldb.py*: Reads all of your Strava activities and writes it into a InfluxDB database
 * *make_dashboards.py*: Reads JSON templates and creates Grafana dashboards

-## How to see your Data in Grafana
+## How to see your Data with Grava
 **1. Clone this repository (Linux)**
   ```
   git clone https://github.com/rotti/grava.git